-My Terrible Christmas Gift Guide of things to NOT give to my kids.
+My Christmas Gift Guide of things NOT to give to my kids.

-(We all know the perfect gift does not exist and trying to find it will not make our children happy.
-But we try anyway).
+We all know the perfect gift does not exist and trying to find it will not make our children (or even us) happy, but even so we chase the impossible dream, even if it’s only for one day.

 Most gifts are lovingly bought and thoughtfully given.
 Some are very expensive.
-It’s a terrible pity if all that kindness and money has all gone to waste on a gift that’s never used or unsuitable.
+It’s a huge pity if all that kindness and money has all gone to waste on a gift that’s never used or is unsuitable.

 1. The Problem of Size:

 If you are buying a gift for a child who lives in an apartment you probably wouldn’t give them a swings and slide set.
-Some people have got close though.
+You wouldn’t give them a toy giraffe that reaches the ceiling or teddy bear that could double up as a bedspread for a super king, would you??

 - ‘My son was given an enormous ride on JCB – it was fun but way too big for our tiny back garden!’
 MummyIsAGadgetGeek.co.uk

 - ‘We used to live in a small flat in London.
-For some reason my Mum and Sister always bought massive gifts!
+For some reason my Mum and sister always bought massive gifts!
 I know they meant well but we didn’t need a table for mega blocks or a Fisher price door.
-There was just about room to open the bedroom door without adding large lumps of plastic to the mix’. –
+There was just about room to open the bedroom door without adding large lumps of plastic to the mix’. mummyswhineclub.com

 2. The Problem of Noise:

 OK, I get that some noise is ‘good’ noise!
-I do love that my kids enjoy making music and I enjoy listening to them playing but as long as the practice at the other side of the house, behind a shut door.
-However, there are some toys that were designed by people who must have been wearing earplugs at the time.
+I do love that my kids enjoy making music and I like listening to them playing (as long as the practice at the other side of the house, behind a shut door).
+However, there are some toys that were designed by people who secretly hate parents.

 - ‘Drums and a guitar.
-I figured they absolutely hated us that year.’ –
+I figured they absolutely hated us that year.’
+Twinderelmo.co.uk

 3. The Problem of Refills: